Email Accessibility Best Practices

 - Rebelmail – Accessibility in Email Part 2

 - Campaign Monitor – Accessibility and Email Campaigns

 - The A11Y Project – Getting started with ARIA

 - The Type E: Newsletter

-Whether you’re a developer, designer, email marketer, or are otherwise involved in the creation of emails the burden of good accessibility falls to us.
-Even though we can’t use ARIA, we can take steps to ensure we give the best possible email experience, regardless of visual, hearing, or other impairments.
+Whether you’re a developer, designer, email marketer, email accessibility comes down to you.
+Even though ARIA is not yet an option, you can take steps to ensure you give users the best possible email experience, regardless of visual, hearing, or other impairments.

-If you think I’ve missed a resource, an important fix, or anything similar or you have any general thoughts or questions, please feel free to leave a comment or reach out to us on Twitter.
-I’d love to discuss email accessibility with you.
+If you have additional accessibility resources, important fixes, or any other thoughts and questions, please feel free to leave a comment below or reach out to us on Facebook and Twitter.
+We’d love to discuss email accessibility with you.

-When making any sort of changes to your email, whether it’s code based or simply changing the reading order of your articles, it’s important to ensure you re-test every iteration of your email.
-Email on Acid’s rendering tests can show you how your email looks in over 70 different kinds of clients in seconds.
+When making any sort of changes to your email, whether it’s code-based or simply changing the reading order of your articles, it’s important to ensure you re-test every email, every time.
+Even the slightest code change can affect how your email displays.
+With Email on Acid, you quickly can see how your email looks in more 70 different kinds of email clients and devices.